 What Can I Find At The Market?

 Literally everything ...
 And, that's not a joke!
 Clothes, shoes, batteries, phone cases, movies, jewelry, kitchen utensils, sports equipment, blankets, traditional clothes, trinkets, painting, souvenirs, food, and more!
 The list goes on.
 Check out these cute shoes a volunteer got for only $15.
 In love.

 What Type Of Food Can I Find At The Market?

 All of your food dreams will come true at the market.
 These are some of the best Mexican street foods around!
 Tacos, fresh fruit, churros, cheese, ice cream, candied nuts, fresh drinks, horchata, crepes, gorditas, and quesadillas are some of the delicious things you can get your hands out.
 And, holy cow, you will want to go back every Sunday and Wednesday just for the food.

 Ivy who visited the market had something to share with all the cheese lover:

 "The cheese is amazing!
 It's home made and it's Oaxacan Cheese (which is pretty much string cheese).
 Everywhere, including the cheese guy, lets you test the food which is always fun."

-Yes!
-Go for it!
-Most street vendors are willing to barter and a lot of the time you can cut the price down in half.
+Most street vendors are willing to bargain down the price if you ask and sometimes they'll even cut the price in half.
 It just takes some time talking to them and making a deal.
 Here are some bargaining tips that we share for our volunteers in China, however all the same principles work in Mexico.

-Amy A. who is volunteering in Mexico shared her awesome deal she got from bartering for this unique blanket.
+Amy A. who volunteered in Mexico with ILP shared an awesome deal she got from bargaining for a unique blanket.